leogx9r/ryzen_smu/README.md

 #### `/sys/kernel/ryzen_smu_drv/pm_table_version`

-On supported platforms, which are Matisse and Renoir systems, this lists the version of the PM table.
+On supported platforms, listed in the table below, this indicates the version of the metrics table.

+Each version corresponds to a specific table size and layout that differs across processors.

 The following table lists the known characteristics per version: